lverweijen/piargus/_sources/hierarchies.md.txt

 ## LevelHierarchy ##

-A level hierarchy is useful when the hierarchy is encoded within the code itself.
+A `LevelHierarchy` is used when the hierarchical relationships are encoded directly within the data.

 ```python
 import piargus as pa